Information for parents and carers

 Frequently asked questions from parents/carers about the services we provide.

 You should approach your school first.

-Wherever possible instrumental teachers will devise a rotation system to avoid the need for pupils to miss the same part of the same lesson repeatedly.
+Wherever possible, in post primary schools, instrumental teachers will devise a rotation system to avoid the need for pupils to miss the same part of the same lesson repeatedly.